 The dashing and debonair Travelling Gourmet TM goes to the land of flamenco and Jamon Iberico to discover the wines of…

 MIGUEL Torres…some distance from Barcelona, the capital of Andalucia.
 Arguably Spain’s most renowned Winery, Torres is like the famous E a& J Gallo winery of California.
 The leading Spanish brand that the UK imports is Torres.
-One cool Autumn morning I woke early to the alarm from my trusty Breitling; after a swim and jolly good breakfast in the Mandarin Oriental Barcelona I drove to the renowned winery.
+One cool Autumn morning I woke early at 06:00 to the alarm from my trusty titanium Breitling chrnograph; after a swim and jolly good breakfast in the magnificent Mandarin Oriental Barcelona I drove to the renowned winery.
 It took some 2 hours before I arrived at Vilafranca del Penedès in the heart of Catalunya.
 I was very happy to be welcomed warmly by…

 Jaime Torres Vendrell founded the company.
 Well aware of the importance of logistics, the company headquarters and winery was built opposite the train station.